 Every hosted connect flow is tied to a connection session.
 When setup finishes, ClawLink creates or updates the correct

-user_integrations row, including the stable connection id, labels, provider metadata, and default-connection state.OpenClaw authenticates with its local ClawLink credential
+user_integrations row, including the stable connection id, labels, provider metadata, and default-connection state.The client authenticates with its local ClawLink credential

-Browser pairing stores a local ClawLink credential for the OpenClaw plugin.
-OpenClaw uses that credential when it asks ClawLink to list tools, preview actions, or execute a tool call.
+Browser pairing stores a local ClawLink credential for the OpenClaw or Hermes client.
+The client uses that credential when it asks ClawLink to list tools, preview actions, or execute a tool call.

 The execution worker resolves the right connection